Green River Park: Construction

-In 2016, !melk and EDSA presented their first idea to both Minister of Housing and Urban Development, Mostafa Madbouly, and Egypt's President, Abdel Fattah el-Sisi.
-In 2018 the final Concept Design was produced by Dar Al Handasah Landscape Architects.
-The idea was approved and later unveiled by the Urban Development Consortium and the government to the public.
+In 2018 the final Concept Landscape Masterplan by Dar Al Handasah Landscape Architects was approved by Administrative Capital for Urban Development and the Prime Minister Mostafa Madbouly following initial proposals in 2016, by !melk and EDSA The revised plans and designs were approved and later unveiled by the Urban Development Consortium and the government to the public.

 In January 2019, Egyptian Prime Minister Mostafa Madbouly, said that Egypt officially launched the first phase of construction of the Green River project designed by Dar Al Handasah.

 Phases of construction

 The Green River's construction is divided into three phases; to complement and sync with the overall capital building plan, as the first phase is divided into three central/capital parks.
 Each phase in the park has its own distinct characteristics.
 The second and third phases' characteristics are yet to be disclosed to the public.

 First phase

 The first phase of the Green River (Capital Park) project is divided from east to west into three planning sectors, each of which contains a park with a different focus.
 All three parks are about 35 km in total and 1038 acres, out of 6200 acres.
 It will extend from the central ring road in Cairo to the regional ring road passing through the Central Business Park with an estimated investment of £E 9 billion (US$ 600 million).
 The construction will be conducted by the Egyptian Ministry of Housing in partnership with Dar al Handasah.
 It is estimated that the first phase of the park would accept more than 2 million visitors annually, and its construction is expected to take approximately 18 months to be fully finished by June 30, 2021.